Olivier-Berg/PPE-notes/HT-1.md

 other words can be done by both (but usually with bu)

 ---
-ni zuo shenme gongzou
+ni zuo shenme gongzuo
 wo shi yisheng
-wo
+wo zuo yisheng gongzuo